 I recently delivered a CPD session entitled ‘Approaches and Strategies to Teaching Advanced Bilingual Learners (ABLs)’ and whilst conducting research I discovered a number of things to consider.
 From my own experiences of teaching in the UK education system what I find interesting and frustrating about teaching ABLs is that mainstream teachers often don’t recognise them as still being EAL and therefore still benefiting from explicit EAL approaches and strategies.
 As a result, ABL’s progress can falter because they do not receive direct language instruction that is related to the content they are learning.

 According to Ofsted (2005) advanced bilingual learners (ABLs) are ‘pupils who have had most or all of their education in the UK .’
 From my own experiences this is not entirely true.
 I have taught ABLs that have only been in the UK for a short period of time but who are at the ABL level of English proficiency.
 They also state that ABLs often have ‘oral language proficiency comparable to an English L1 speaker.
-This indeed is true and is a reflection of the research by Jim Cummins into Basic Interpersonal Communication Skills (BICS) which Cummins states take 1 – 3 years to acquire versus Cognitive Academic Language Proficiency (CALP).
+This indeed is true and is a reflection of the research by Jim Cummins into Basic Interpersonal Communication Skills (BICS) which Cummins states take 1 – 3 years to acquire.
+On the other hand, Cognitive Academic Language Proficiency (CALP) can take between 5 – 7 years to develop according to Cummins.
 It can be easy to not identify ABLs as still needing support to develop mastery of the language because many have developed BICS style language but are still developing CALP level language.

 ABLs could have been in the education system (UK) all their life or they may have attended an English Medium Instruction school in their own country.
 This is why it is crucial to get as much information from ABLs as possible about prior education so that we can better understand possible stages they will be at in terms of language proficiency.
 ABLs may be fluent in BICS level language and as previously mentioned will still be acquiring CALP.
 It is vital that we develop ABLs CALP through our mainstream classrooms because CALP is crucial for success in the mainstream / content classroom.